 in the folder /etc/nebula/.

-On the lighthouse node, create the configuration file at /etc/nebula/config.yml
+On the master node, create the configuration file at /etc/nebula/config.yml

 and paste the following, filling in for the NODE_NAME and STATIC_IP_ADDRESS: